 Each carrier has a different aboveground transmitter density and placement – as you can assume, these also affect their underground coverage.

 The data for these visualizations is based on a one-time measurement of each subway line.
-To stay up to date about your reception underground check out our app!

 New York City’s very first subway line opened back in 1904: the original Eighth Avenue Line connected 207th Street and High Street.